Hong Kong is open to tourists who have been in Mainland China, Taiwan or Macao for 14 days or more. Tourism from other countries remains banned.

 What restrictions would apply to countries within the travel “bubble”?

 Hong Kong’s government is reportedly negotiating “travel bubbles” with China that will allow them to resume tourism with several mainland regions.

 To encourage tourism, the Board is willing to give 500,000 tickets for free along with other interesting discounts as soon as the restrictions are eased.

-Regarding the restrictions and requirements, to be eligible to travel through these “travel bubbles”, Commerce chief Edward Yau Tang-wah, considers that providing proof of a negative COVID-19 test before taking off and upon arrival will be needed.
+to be eligible to travel through these “travel bubbles”, Commerce chief Edward Yau Tang-wah, considers that providing proof of a negative COVID-19 test before taking off and upon arrival will be needed.

 However, he emphasized that the situation is and will keep changing because each destination may have different restrictions, meaning, this is not going to be the only requirement.

 Who is currently allowed to enter Hong Kong?

 Visitors with Hong Kong residency, travelers that have not been outside China, Taiwan, and Macau in the past 14 days are permitted to enter Hong Kong.